 Project 240

 Here it is...the final draft of Project 240.
-It’s been two years since I sold my 240 and I felt it necessary to update, complete and finalize this page.
+It's been a while since I sold my 240 and I felt it necessary to update, complete and finalize this page.
 My hope is that you find this page and find some great advice to help you with your project.

-Not too long after I finished up the swap project on the civic, back in 2000, I started to dream up another project.
-With the bulk of the swap out of the way, I felt that I needed a bigger better goal.
+Not too long after I finished the swap project on my civic in 2000, I started to dream up another project.
+The bulk of the swap out of the way, I felt that I needed a bigger and better goal.

-While researching potential modifications for the 240SX, I discovered a general lacking of 240SX information.
-There are several sites and clubs that provide quite a bit of information, but again, not what I was looking for.
+While researching potential modifications for the 240SX, I discovered a general lack of 240SX information.
+There are several sites and clubs that provide quite a bit of information but I was still not finding what I needed.

 This write-up is set up to walk you through my time with my 240SX.
 The modifications, repairs, ideas and so on are all listed here from start to finish.

-Now that I’ve sold my 240, I want to wrap up a few more details and close this page with a few thoughts on what I would have done differently and what I would do again.
+Now that I've sold my 240SX, I wanted to wrap up a few more details and close this page with a few thoughts on what I would have done differently and what I would do again.
 I never got to the engine build/swap but I did nail down nearly every other aspect of the project.

 The 240…

 Through a friend, I was able to locate a '95 240SX SE with a 5spd.
-The 240 had quite a few miles, 181k to be exact.
+The 240 had quite a few miles, 181,000 to be exact.
 The service record on the 240 was flawless.
 The body was straight and it ran like a top.
-There was a bit of rust, but nothing that couldn't be resolved with a little care.
-While driving this high mileage car, I discovered that the suspension had a serious amount of potential.
-The handling was crisp and very solid even though the shocks and bushings were original!
-All in all, the only concern that I had, was the fact that the interior color was nasty!
-Whatever you want to call it, it was just wrong.
+There was a bit of rust but nothing that couldn't be resolved with a little care.
+While driving this high mileage car, I discovered that the suspension had serious amounts of potential.
+The handling was crisp and very solid even though the shocks and bushings were original.
+All in all, the only concern that I had was the fact that the interior color was nasty!
 I'll get to the resolution shortly.

 Maintenance

 One of the first tasks was to replace the clutch and water pump.
-The clutch was slipping from the day that I picked up the car.
-It was still drivable, but it wouldn't last long.
-I managed to toast it, along with the water pump, on one of my power slide attempts.
+The clutch had been slipping long before I bought the car.
+It was still drivable, but it wasn't going to last long.
+I managed to toast it along with the water pump on one of my power slide attempts.

-Here are a few pics of the operation:
+Here are a few pictures of the operation:

-When I completed this operation, I didn’t reinstall the fan and shroud.
+When I completed this operation, I didn't reinstall the fan and shroud.
 For the most part, there was no noticeable difference in cooling as the auxiliary fan was more than adequate.
-I did discover that the auxiliary fan is cannot properly cool the condenser in the summer making the ice cold air conditioning less than satisfactory.
-I quickly reinstalled the fan and restored the AC’s potency!
+I did discover that the auxiliary fan is not enough to allow the AC to work properly.
+I quickly reinstalled the clutch fan

 Tint

 Clear glass is not my friend.
-Having grown accustomed to tinted glass, I find it quite necessary to have it.
-A quick call to my tint guy and my problem was solved!
+Having grown accustomed to tinted glass, I find it quit necessary to have it.
+A quick call to my tint guy and my problem was solved.

 Interior Swap

 During this time, I wrapped up the interior color swap and steering wheel swap.
-This process was quite easy as there really isn't much to the interior.
-Even the dashboard is a synch to pull out.
+This process was quite easy and there really isn't much to the interior. even the dashboard was easy to pull out.

 Momo Steering Wheel